 Every fire certificate issued in relation to any premises will specify the following:

-The Minister for Home Affairs (the "Minister") may, as he deems necessary, impose conditions on a fire certificate.
+The Minister for Home Affairs (the "Minister") may, as they deem necessary, impose conditions on a fire certificate.
 For example, to limit the number of persons who may be in the premises at any one time.
 Article 4 of the Law goes into further detail.

-The fire certificate will be issued/sent to the 'responsible person' (i.e. in relation to a workplace, the employer if the workplace is to any extent under his/her control or in relation to any premises, the person who has control of the premises (as occupier or otherwise) (the "Responsible Person")) and they must ensure that so long as the fire certificate is in force:
+The fire certificate will be issued/sent to the 'responsible person' (i.e. in relation to a workplace, the employer if the workplace is to any extent under their control or, in relation to any premises, the person who has control of the premises (as occupier or otherwise) (the "Responsible Person")) and they must ensure that so long as the fire certificate is in force:

-• A copy of the front page of the certificate and any plan are kept at all times at the premises and displayed in such a position that enables the certificate to be inspected at any time by any of the occupiers of the premises; and
+- a copy of the front page of the certificate and any plan must be kept at all times at the premises and displayed in such a position that enables the certificate to be inspected at any time by any of the occupiers of the premises; and

-• The original certificate and any records required to be kept under the certificate are kept safe and available for inspection at any reasonable time by the Minister, an inspector or any occupier of the premises.
+- the original certificate and any records required to be kept under the certificate must be kept safe and available for inspection at any reasonable time by the Minister, an inspector or any occupier of the premises.

-If the Responsible Person fails to comply with the requirements or conditions set out in the fire certificate, then they shall be guilty of an offence.
+If the Responsible Person fails to comply with the requirements or conditions set out in the fire certificate, then they are guilty of an offence.

 If any premises are at any time put to a designated use where a fire certificate is required by law, and if no fire certificate covering that use is at that time in force in respect of the premises, then the Responsible Person shall be guilty of an offence.